-“Celebrity Game Face” Exclusive: Lamorne Morris And Alesha Renee Mouth Off!
+“Celebrity Game Face” Exclusive: Lamorne Morris Tries Reading Alesha Renee’s Lips And It’s Pure Comedy!
 [VIDEO]

 Alesha Renee And Lamorne Morris Are Hilarious On "Celebrity Game Face"

-“Celebrity Game Face” Exclusive: Lamorne Morris And Alesha Renee Mouth Off!
+“Celebrity Game Face” Exclusive: Lamorne Morris Tries Reading Alesha Renee’s Lips And It’s Pure Comedy!
 [VIDEO]

 Ready for some laughs?